 Q. Can back pain be cured by acupuncture, if used correctly?

-A. If the underlying Chinese medicine 'syndrome' is dealt with properly, then the pain goes or improves greatly.
+A. If the underlying Chinese medicine ‘syndrome‘ (as in TCM Theory) is dealt with properly, and/or the acupuncture channels can be cleared, then the pain goes or improves greatly.

 Conversely, if the treatment fails to address the real reason, any improvement will be temporary.

 Just sticking some needles in where it hurts won’t necessarily make any difference.
 Treating a sore back the right way, ie as Chinese medicine works, very often makes improvements, but that comes down to the initial diagnosis.

 So it’s important to get the diagnosis right.

 Well – for instance:

 Pain may also be felt, or a reaction discovered on examination, at any of the Back-Shu points.
 To save you clicking on that link, which takes you to a page about them, the Back-Shu’s are acupuncture points which are often important for both diagnosing and treating problems related to individual energy organs or Zang-fu.